 Items that do not meet the above criteria and are typically outside requests seeking Senate advice on, review of, or approval of an item.
 Examples include proposed changes in the Academic Personnel Manual; major changes in budgeting or new initiatives with significant budgetary impact; proposed changes to university or campus policies; and more.

--The process through which the proposal was developed (discussions, resources, research, etc.).
+- The process through which the proposal was developed (e.g., discussions, resources, research, etc.);

-If you are unsure about what to submit or unsure if your item needs to go through a Los Angeles Division consultation, please reach out to us.
+If you are unsure about what to submit or unsure if your item needs to go through a Los Angeles Division consultation, please reach out.

 Note: All timelines are formulated and communicated on a case-by-case basis.
 Below are general guidelines.

-Because committees need adequate time to meet and opine on your item, sometimes they will not begin their review of your request until the following quarter.
-For example, if you submit a request at the beginning of March (which is near the end of winter quarter), the Senate office may not release your items for committee review until the beginning of spring quarter (late March/early April), which will add to your overall timeline.
+Because committees need adequate time to meet and produce advice, sometimes they will not begin their review of your request until the following quarter.
+For example, if you submit a request at the beginning of March (which is near the end of winter quarter), the committee review would not begin until the start of spring quarter (late March/early April).
 Please keep this in mind during your planning process.

 More Information